notaryproject/notary/docs/advanced_usage.md

 # <a name="important_note">Important Note</a>

 Commands in this document will omit the `-s` and `-d` flags.
-If you do not know what these do, please read the [Getting Started](getting_started.md) docs before continuing.
-Once you understand what these flags do, you are expected to provide your own values for them while following this document.
+If you do not know what these do, please read the [Getting Started](getting_started.md) docs or run `notary --help` before continuing.
+Once you understand what these flags do, you are expected to provide your own values for them while following this document (alternately, please see [advanced configuration options](configuration.md)).

 # <a name="initializing_a_repository">Initializing a Repository</a>